 Submitted columns should be accompanied by an author photo and a few lines of attribution (something that tells the reader why he or she should pay attention to this writer).

 Word count and deadline are both up to the submitter.
-About 400 to 800 words is most common, and we definitely encourage fewer than 1,000.
-But the length is ultimately up to the writer.
+About 500 to 800 words is most common, but the length is ultimately up to the writer.
 McKnight’s Long-Term Care News will edit submissions for clarity, grammar and appropriate style points.

-We accept these pieces on a rolling basis, so the sooner something comes in, the sooner it can be put in the queue.
-A general rule of thumb is about two to three weeks’ lead time, although occasional exceptions may be made for extremely newsy or timely topics.
+We accept these pieces on a rolling basis, so the sooner something comes in, the sooner it can be put on the schedule.

 Submissions and questions may be sent to McKnight’s Long-Term Care News Senior Editor Kimberly Marselas.